SecKatie/ha-wyzeapi/README.md

 ### Highlights of what **WyzeApi** can do

 * Control Wyze Bulbs as lights through HA
-* Control Wyze Switches as switches through HA
+* Control Wyze Plugs as switches through HA
+* Use Wyze Cameras as motion sensors
+* Lock, unlock, and view status of lock and door for the Wyze Lock

 ### Potential Downsides